ThesanyaLamahewa/SQL-PowerBI-Data-Cleaning/README.md

 The overall workflow follows a structured pipeline:

-Raw Dataset (CSV)
+1.Raw Dataset (CSV)

-SQL Server (Data Cleaning & Transformation using T-SQL)
+2.SQL Server (Data Cleaning & Transformation using T-SQL)

-Validated & Structured Tables
+3.Validated & Structured Tables

-Power BI (Data Modelling & Visualization)
+4.Power BI (Data Modelling & Visualization)

-Interactive Dashboards & Reports
+5.Interactive Dashboards & Reports

 Each step was carefully executed to ensure that the transition from raw data to final insights remained consistent and accurate.